Corruption case ends with conviction and acquittal

 Cavallo suggested Tuesday that investigators didn’t tape Cecere’s alleged confession because it would have spooked him and detectives believed he might have other information about potential corruption in the town.

-But Cecere’s attorney, Joseph Ferri, argued that his client “didn’t break the rules,” but “did what he was supposed to do.”
+But Ferri argued his client “didn’t break the rules,” but “did what he was supposed to do.”

 Evidence showed the bill was dated less than a month after the defendants’ June 2016 arrests.